 The program features weekend trips into Dallas and Fort Worth.
 In the past students have visited the Dallas Museum of Art, the Nasher Sculpture Center, the Kimball Art Museum, the Modern Art Museum in Fort Worth, the Fort Worth Stockyards and have seen a play at Shakespeare Dallas.

-The Arete program this summer will run July 13-26, 2014 and will cost $1,500.
-Our application deadline has passed but we will continue to accept applications on a rolling basis until the program is full.
+The 2015 Arete program will cost $1,500.
+Dates are TBA.
+Our early application deadline is February 2, 2015.
+Students who have complete applications by February 2 will be eligible to receive a discount.
 We encourage students to apply as soon as possible to reserve a spot on the program.

 Arete was founded by Dr. Louise Cowan, recipient of the distinguished NEH Humanities Award, architect of the renowned University of Dallas freshman and sophomore core curriculum, and founder of the summer program for teachers at the Dallas Institute of Humanities and Culture.
 The lecturing staff is comprised of full-time UD faculty from the Philosophy, Theology, Classics, History, Politics, Art, English, and Comparative Literature departments while the seminar leaders are PhD students in the Institute of Philosophic Studies.

-The University of Dallas' main campus in Irving, Texas is located approximately 15 minutes from DFW International Airport and Dallas Love Field.
+The University of Dallas' main campus in Irving, Texas is located approximately 15 minutes from Dallas Fort Worth (DFW) International Airport and Dallas Love Field.
 The campus is conveniently situated in the heart of the metroplex with access to public transportation into Arlington, Dallas, Fort Worth, and other cities.

 See how the University of Dallas's Arete program can open your mind.
 Read an article from 2010 Arete participant Amy Yznaga and watch the Arete video below.
 For more information submit an online inquiry form or contact email@example.com.